How to get rid of groundhogs by home remedies

 Remove power supplies

-Groundhogs often want to live near planted fields or gardens.
-Protect your garden with a motion-activated sprinkler or a 4-foot high cable fence (use of mesh smaller than 2 inches).
+Groundhogs often want to live near planted fields or gardens. marriage not dating ep 7 eng sub full with a motion-activated sprinkler or a 4-foot high cable fence (use of mesh smaller than 2 inches).
 Eliminating obvious power supplies will make the area less attractive to the groundhog.
 You can also use an electric fence.
 Once a groundhog has been shocked by an electric fence, the psychological impact can be large enough so that it will not go near anything that looks like the electric fence – then it can place more wires around the areas that Want to play without electrification.
 Use flashy ribbon flags on the wire to train the marmot to stay away.

 Aroma of a predator